angelromarco04/MyNotes/Programming/SQL/data/01_basics.md

 -- Displays a all properties of the second tuple in table1 select * from table1 where table1_id = 2;

+-- Displays a list of names from table1 in ascending order. select table1_name from table1 order by table1_name asc;
 ```

 ### Update tuples